martijnsark/CameBridge_C1_score_results/README.md

 # GameBridge_C1_score_results
-this is a repo to show my C1 score for my GameBridge Test. keep in mind that i crossed out my full name for the sake of privacy.
+this is a repo to show my C1 score for my GameBridge Test.
-And that the location of the test is actually wrong as they have written the missprint they send me before the test when they invited me to the wrong place.
+The location of the test is actually wrong as they have written the missprint they send me before the test when they invited me to the wrong place.

 how ever if you wish to very its authenticity you can look at the verification number.